-We love our apples and growing your own is a joy but not without its challenges.
+We love our apples and growing your own is a joy, but not without its challenges.
 One disease that commonly afflicts apples is Phytophthora collar rot, also referred to as crown rot or collar rot.
-All species of stone and pome fruit may be afflicted by fruit tree root rot, usually when the trees are in their prime fruit bearing years between 3-8 years of age.
+All species of stone and pome fruit may be afflicted by fruit tree root rot, usually when the trees are in their prime fruit bearing years– between three and eight years of age.
 What are the signs of root rot in apple trees and is there a Phytophthora treatment for apple trees?

 Apple Tree Root Rot Symptoms

 The apple tree root diseases called crown rot is caused by Phytophthora cactorum, which also attacks pears.
 Some rootstocks are more susceptible to the disease than others, with dwarf rootstocks being the most vulnerable.
 It is often seen in low lying areas of poorly draining soil.